Tag: Blue Light

 4. Limiting your screen time is the most effective.

-Natural Support for Eye Health
+Natural Support for healthy vision

 In our retina, an essential region for crystal clear vision, the concentration of two carotenoids – Lutein and Zeaxanthin (abbreviated L + Z) – are essential for ongoing vision health.
 They are so important to vision that they are commonly referred to as macular pigments.
 The macula is a filter that helps protect the eye.†